meldridge/meldridge.github.io/about.md

 ### Contact me

-The easiest way to get in touch is via @markeldo on [Twitter](https://twitter.com/markeldo).
+The easiest way to get in touch is via [Twitter](https://twitter.com/markeldo).

 I can also be reached via email: mark [at] markeldo [dot] com